-• Modal Indexing: While there are no clear world indexicals or world proper names, modals such as can are standardly analyzed as existential quantifiers over possible worlds; and if-clauses have occasionally been treated as definite descriptions of possible worlds (e.g. Bittner 2001, Schlenker 2004, Bhatt and Pancheva 2006).
+Let us turn to modal indexing.
+While there are no clear world indexicals or world proper names, modals such as can are standardly analyzed as existential quantifiers over possible worlds; and if-clauses have occasionally been treated as definite descriptions of possible worlds (e.g. Bittner 2001, Schlenker 2004a, Bhatt and Pancheva 2006).
 Both cases can give rise to locus indexing in ASL: